Group of motorbike riders on a chain ferry

 5. Leave Space Between You and the Rider Ahead

 Always leave a safe distance between you and the rider in front of you.
-When accelerating, especially during turns, don’t assume the rider ahead will maintain the same speed.
+When accelerating, especially during turns, don’t assume the rider ahead will keep the same speed.
 They might slow down unexpectedly, and if you’re too close, you won’t have enough time to react.
 Trust the group, ride at your own pace, and give yourself space to stop or maneuver if needed.

 Conclusion